-"Dividing" a matrix by a matrix: the identity matrix & matrix inverses
+"Dividing" a matrix by a matrix: the identity matrix & matrix inverses which is just A.

 The matrix corresponding to 1 or unity is the identity matrix.
 Like 1, the identity matrix is fundamental enough, that Mathematica provides a special function to generate n-dimensional identity matrices.
 Here is a 2x2: